 (5) The information technology center’s governing authority shall rest with the board of directors or the governing assembly rather than the fiscal agent.

-(6) The agreement shall set forth the process of change and define how organizational changes are to occur, such as, amending the agreement, changing the fiscal agent, adding and withdrawing membership, and changing officers.
+(6) The agreement shall set forth the process of change and define how organizational changes are to occur, including, amending the agreement, changing the fiscal agent, adding and withdrawing membership, and changing officers.

-(7) The information technology center’s governance document shall contain language that holds harmless the fiscal agent for any liabilities, obligations, claims, damages, penalties, causes of action, costs or expenses relating to the operation and activities of the consortium.
-Amounts to be paid in settlement of any such claims or damages, including attorneys’ fees and costs and expenses, shall be apportioned among all consortium member districts to the extent permitted by law.
+(7) The information technology center's governance document shall contain language that holds harmless the fiscal agent for any liabilities, obligations, claims, damages, penalties, causes of action, costs or expenses relating to the operation and activities of the information technology center.
+Amounts to be paid in settlement of any such claims or damages, including attorneys' fees and costs and expenses, shall be apportioned among all districts participating in the information technology center to the extent permitted by law.

 (8) All governance policies and procedures, as well as daily site operations, shall be in accordance with the information technology center’s current by-laws, agreement(s), or both.